TIGR ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, July 11, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of UP Fintech Holding Limited (NASDAQ: TIGR) alleging that the Company violated federal securities laws.
+NEW YORK, July 10, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of UP Fintech Holding Limited ( TIGR) alleging that the Company violated federal securities laws.

 Class Period: April 29, 2020 to May 16, 2023